mutualmobile/react-native-barricade/README.md

-# Developed by Mutual Mobile Team 👋

-# React Native Barricade
+# react-native-barricade

-The project is used to mock the responses of apis.
+The module is used to mock the responses of apis.

-You have to navigate to the react native debub menu and you will se one more option of enable Barricade at the last of the bebugger menu.
+You have to navigate to the react native `debug` menu and you will se one more option of `Enable Barricade` at the last of the debugger menu.

 Just click on it and the Barricade view come into action.
 Later select the api which you want to mock from the list of option